 report chapter predatory delay and other myths of “sustainable ai”, redirecting europe's ai industrial policy; from competitiveness to public interest fieke jansen & michelle thorne October 2024

-academic publication The Practice of Predictive Identification: Optimising for Organisational Needs Surveillance & Society Vol. 22 No. 3, Fieke Jansen.
+paper The Practice of Predictive Identification: Optimising for Organisational Needs Surveillance & Society Vol. 22 No. 3, Fieke Jansen.
 2024

 book chapter People’s Practices in the Face of Data Power, Dialogues in Data Power.
 Shifting Response-abilities in a Datafied World, Roderic Crooks, Catherine D’Ignazio, Arne Hintz, Fieke Jansen, Juliane Jarke, Anne Kaun, Stine Lomborg, Dan McQuillan, Jonathan A. Obar, Lucy Pei, and Ana Pop Stefanija.
 September 2024

-academic publication Sanctions and infrastructural ideologies: Assessing the material shaping of EU digital sovereignty in response to the war in Ukraine Policy & Internet, Niels ten Oever, Clement Perarnaud, John Kristoff, Moritz Müller, Max Resing, Arturo Filasto, Chris Kanich.
+paper Sanctions and infrastructural ideologies: Assessing the material shaping of EU digital sovereignty in response to the war in Ukraine Policy & Internet, Niels ten Oever, Clement Perarnaud, John Kristoff, Moritz Müller, Max Resing, Arturo Filasto, Chris Kanich.
 September 2024

-memo Guidelines for Human Rights Protocol and Architecture Considerations Internet Research Task Force (IRTF), G. Grover, N. ten Oever.
+RFC Guidelines for Human Rights Protocol and Architecture Considerations Internet Research Task Force (IRTF), G. Grover, N. ten Oever.
 September 2024

-consultation White Paper “How to Meet Europe’s Digital Infrastructure Needs? (in Dutch) - consultation submission by the critical infrastructure lab June 2024
+white paper White Paper “How to Meet Europe’s Digital Infrastructure Needs? (in Dutch) - consultation submission by the critical infrastructure lab June 2024

 report Network paradigms and infrastructural ideologies: Standards and protocols in a geopolitical context, Maxigas, https://doi.org/10.5281/zenodo.10912418 april 2024